 - When you learn how to seek experience, you learn many skills and tools you'll need for seeking a post-graduation job.

-Even though 92% of our graduates (who responded to the Post-Graduation Survey) told us they had career-related experience during college, ONE THIRD of our grads said they wish they'd had more!
+92% of our graduates had career-related experience during college.
+Even so, ONE THIRD of our grads said they wish they'd had more!
+[Responses to the Post-Graduation Survey.]
 Experience covers a lot of bases: volunteering, part-time jobs, summer jobs, field studies, undergraduate research, unpaid internships, paid internships, cooperative education, and more.
 The types of experiences you'll want to seek will depend on your career field and goals.

 - Full academic year = May 16 - May 15 [Published after end date.]